Jacob Immanuel Schochet: Anti-missionary activism

-Criticism of Conservative, Reform, and Reconstructionist Jews
+Views on Conservative, Reform, and Reconstructionist Judaism

-In his book Who is a Jew Schochet, an Orthodox Jew, asserted: "There can be peaceful co-existence on the communal level, and even cooperation in matters of common concerns; but there is no common ground on the religious-doctrinal level.
+In his book Who is a Jew Schochet asserted: "There can be peaceful co-existence on the communal level, and even cooperation in matters of common concerns; but there is no common ground on the religious-doctrinal level.
 'Reform' and 'Conservative' can live with 'orthodox' standards and recognize the titular status of 'orthodox' rabbis.
 After all, 'orthodox' rabbis are ordained on the basis of their proficiency in knowledge and adjudication of Jewish law (Shulchan Aruch).
 This will not work in reverse, however, because the requirements for conservative and reform ordination are altogether different."

 Regarding Jews who practice Reform Judaism, Conservative Judaism, Reconstructionist Judaism, and other streams of Judaism, Schochet stated: "To be sure, we must condemn wrong and misleading ideologies and practices.
 But simultaneously we must be of the disciples of Aaron the High Priest: 'Loving peace and pursuing peace, loving our fellow-creatures and bringing them near to the Torah'!".

 Criticism of women rabbis and egalitarian worship

-Schochet gave a speech decrying female rabbis as "modern Jezebels" denying the authenticity of halacha, and that counting women towards minyan and allowing women to participate in Torah reading during services "are not inly a denial of Jewish tradition but a perversion of common sense."
+Schochet gave a speech decrying female rabbis as "modern Jezebels" denying the authenticity of halacha, and that counting women towards minyan and allowing women to participate in Torah reading during services "are not only a denial of Jewish tradition but a perversion of common sense."